UmaGunturi/Reddit-Flair-Detector/README.md

 This repository contains 2 ipynb notebooks and a webapp directory.
 * Flair_Detection.ipynb consists of Part-1,2,3 tasks.
+* Experiment_log.ipynb consists of details of series of experiments worked/failed.

 ## Table of Contents
 * About the App